david-slatinek/ax87/README.md

 # About

-Smart home system with Arduino, InfluxDB, Go, gRPC, and Ionic.
+A smart home system with Arduino, InfluxDB, Go, gRPC, and Ionic.

 The project consists of 4 main components:
 - Data capture from the sensors using Arduino.